 Here is a nice Internet Explorer extension which copies the Page Title and URL of the current Web page to the Clipboard.
 It adds a Copy Title and URL command to the context menu in Internet Explorer.
-The script from billsway.com was originally written for Internet Explorer 4, but works flawlessly in all versions of Internet Explorer and in Windows Vista as well.
+The script from billsway.com was originally written for Internet Explorer 4, but works flawlessly in all versions of Internet Explorer and in Windows 10 as well.

 Download Title_URL.zip from Billsway.com and save it to the Desktop.
 Unzip the archive and extract the contents to a folder.
 Move the file Title_URL.htm to the C:\Windows\Web directory.

-Note for Internet Explorer 9 Users: If Internet Explorer 9 is installed, the script throws the error message "An error has occurred in the script on this page".
+Note for Internet Explorer 9 and higher: If Internet Explorer 9 is installed, the script throws the error message "An error has occurred in the script on this page".
 In order for the script to work in Internet Explorer 9 (and all other earlier versions), you’ll need to edit the script file Title_URL.htm

 Open Title_URL.htm file using Notepad, and change the following code: